guoyu07/altax/documentation/configuration/run.md

 ---
 ## run

-Executes commands on remote managed server.
+Executes commands on a remote managed server.

 ### Description